Falaknaaz-123/Data-Augmentation-Technique/README.md

-# Data-Augmentation-Technique
+# Probabilistic-Forecasting-of-Time-Series
-This is an implementation of  Effective Battery Parameter Data Augmentation Techniques to Resolve Sparse Dataset Challenges.
+This is an implementation of  A probabilistic forecasting approach towards generation of synthetic battery parameters to resolve limited data challenges.
 Variables considered- Voltage (V), Charge Capacity (Ah), Discharge Capacity, Current.